voipxp/testing/README.md

 API_PORT=8000
 ```

-If you are working on the front-end code and the API is hosted remotely, then you should change the API_URL environmental parameter to point to your remote instance of the API.
+If you are working on the front-end code and the API is hosted remotely, then you should change the API_URL environmental variable to point to your remote instance of the API.
 The \*\_PORT variables are not needed and can remain commented out.

 ```
 API_URL=https://portal.odinapi.net